Link Search Menu Expand Document

 Preferences

-The PyXAI library offers the possibility to process user preferences.
-Different kinds of preferences are handled:
+The PyXAI library offers the possibility to handle user preferences.
+Two kinds of preferences are supported:

 • The user may prefer some explanations to others.